 Ritual- What is it and why does it matter?

 The baby boomer generation is responsible for instigating many changes in society, among them is the return of home birth, natural birth, and homeschooling.
 We are in a groundswell of changing attitudes and approaches to death, dying, and the funeral industry.
-In many instances, it is the Baby Boomers who are leading the way.
+Most times, it is the Baby Boomers who are leading the way.
 The focus is on bringing death and dying back into the community, making it part of life again, not an aspect of life that we push to the edges of society and try to ignore.
 We are reconnecting with the knowledge of the importance of community and the support it can provide.

 The practice and participation in Ritual has always been an essential element of human experience.
 It becomes a sacred practice through the intention behind the action.

 Grief, death, and loss are profound and immense subjects.
 Words can fail us or appear futile when we attempt to use them to describe and navigate our feelings around these universal topics.
-Symbols and rituals assist us on our difficult journey.
+Symbols and rituals assist us on our hard journey.

 Objects can become part of a ceremony that holds a special meaning for the person involved.